-Various policies and procedures exist that direct the way in which the business of Mogale City Local Municipality is or should be conducted in a prudent manner.
-Generally, these policies and procedures flow from the prescription made in Legislation i.e. the Municipal Finance Management Act ("MFMA") and/or directives issued by a national department such as National Treasury.
+Various policies and procedures exist that direct the way in which the business of Mogale City

+Local Municipality is or should be conducted in a prudent manner.
+Generally, these policies and procedures flow from the prescription made in Legislation i.e. the Municipal Finance

+Management Act ("MFMA") and/or directives issued by a national department such as National needs to be available for working capital requirements (see below).